MakeSchool-Tutorials/Makestagram-Swift-Part2-V2/P23-Error-Handling/content.md

 For individual core features, you should think about common error cases and write custom error handling code to recover from these errors as gracefully as possible.

 The core features of the app are complete!
-The remainder of this tutorial will focus on polishing the UI of **Makestagram**.
+The remainder of this tutorial will focus on polishing the UI of Makestagram.